astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 * square to both nodes
 * trine to one node and sextile to the opposite node

 The case of **square signifies that the planetary force is actively influencing the person’s timeline during this incarnation**.
-It is important to be in touch with that planetary force and learn how to introduce the better side its energy into one’s actions.
+It is important to be in touch with that planetary force and learn how to use the better side of its energy in one’s actions.
 Remember that “action” is the keyword for getting the most out of a square aspect.

 <div class="container post-pullout-box">
   <div class="row">